mcollovati/quarkus-hilla/README.md

 ## Update codestarts

-Source code of the extension codestarts are built using the Hilla application scaffold utility (`HillaAppInitUtility`).
+The source code of the extension codestarts are built, using the Hilla application scaffold utility (`HillaAppInitUtility`).
-To update the source code, run the following command from the `runtime` and `runtime-react` folders, and commit the changes.
+To update the source code, run the following command in the `runtime` and `runtime-react` folders, and commit the changes.

 ```terminal